 - HARDWARE AND HOME IMPROVEMENT: Kwikset, Weiser, Baldwin, Pfister, National Hardware, Tell Manufacturing, EZSET

 - HOME AND GARDEN: Spectracide, Liquid Fence, Garden Safe, Hot Shot, Black Flag, Cutter, Repel

 - HOME AND PERSONAL CARE: Remington Black + Decker Appliances, Russell Hobbs, George Foreman, Breadman, Juiceman

 What I find particularly egregious about Spectrum's submission process is that first page seems to welcome inventors, but the second page indicates they don't want outside inventors at all.
-If the company doesn't want invention submissions they should say so up front.
-That's what Apple does and I respect them for it.
-Here's what Apple says at the top of its invention submission page:
+If the company does not want invention submissions they should say so up front.
+That is what Apple does, and I respect them for it.
+Here is what Apple says at the top of its invention submission page:

 "Apple or any of its employees do not accept or consider unsolicited ideas, including ideas for new advertising campaigns, new promotions, new or improved products or technologies, product enhancements, processes, materials, marketing plans or new product names.
 Please do not send any original creative artwork, suggestions or other works.
 The sole purpose of this policy is to avoid potential misunderstandings or disputes when Apple's products or marketing strategies might seem similar to ideas submitted to Apple.
 So, please do not send your unsolicited ideas to Apple or anyone at Apple..."